josephearl/awesome-retrospectives/README.md

 * [Ultimate Guide to Agile Retrospectives](https://www.retrium.com/ultimate-guide-to-agile-retrospectives/intro) - A deep dive into effective retrospectives.
 * [What is a Retrospective?](https://retromat.org/blog/what-is-a-retrospective/) - An introduction to retrospectives.
 * [The Retrospective Prime Directive](https://retrospectivewiki.org/index.php?title=The_Prime_Directive) - The key to running successful retrospectives.
+* [How to Run an Online Sprint Retrospective](https://www.parabol.co/resources/how-to-run-an-online-sprint-retrospective/) - A step-by-step guide to running remote retrospectives.

 ## Retrospective Plans & Activities